And welcome back to the EIB network to the Russian Limbaugh program.

 So a little John McCain there.

-By the way, the latest out of Washington, Jose Esteban Aleman, one among the thousand undocumented arrested at Swifton Company, remember this raid, turns out the fake identification confiscated during the raids has been traced to taxpaying Americans, some of it.
+Turns out the fake identification confiscated during the raids has been traced to taxpaying Americans, some of it.

 Some of it has been traced to prisoners.

-It turns out that in the prisons there is a well-organized sale of Social Security numbers by prisoners who feel they no longer need them to the illegals because many of the Swifton Company workers had Social Security numbers of people who were, well, incarcerated and not able to work at the plant under the current circumstances, and they had to find that out by raiding this thing.
+It turns out that in the prisons, there is a well-organized sale of Social Security numbers by prisoners who feel they no longer need them to the illegals because many of the Swift and Company workers had Social Security numbers of people who were, well, incarcerated and not able to work at the plant under the current circumstances.

 Unbelievable.

-Let's see, if I've got time, I want to get to Sharon in Alexandria, Virginia.
+If I got time, I want to get to Sharon in Alexandria, Virginia.

-Sharon, welcome to The Rush Show.
+Sharon, welcome to the Rush Show.

-There is one way to get Bank of America, and that is with proposing banking regulations.
+Roger, there is one way to get Bank of America, and that is with proposing banking regulations.

-The Republicans in Congress, especially people like Ken Credo and Duncan Hunter, would be glad to propose a bill that put banking regulations on on all banks.
+The Republicans in Congress, especially people like Ken Credo and Duncan Hunter, would be glad to propose a bill that put banking regulations on all banks.

 And the Democrats would go along with it in a heartbeat.